ckan/ckan/doc/maintaining/configuration.rst

   ckan.site_url = http://scotdata.ckan.net

-Default value:  (none)
+Default value:  (an explicit value is mandatory)

 The URL of your CKAN site.
 Many CKAN features that need an absolute URL to your site use this setting.

+.. important:: It is mandatory to complete this setting

 .. warning::

-  This setting is mandatory should not have a trailing / on the end.
+  This setting should not have a trailing / on the end.

 .. _apikey_header_name: